 These new concepts created a lot of communication between all parties.
 Long breaks between sessions were not necessary, and were reduced to 10 minutes.

 The main goal of the conference was to establish a surrounding area for the participants where they are able to gain an overview about new technologies and concepts within the Java environment to be successful in future projects.
 A high value is set on communication with other participants and speakers.
 The seats were limited, thus a maximial speaker-attendee-ratio of 1 to 10 was assured (I think it was rather about 1 to 15 or 1 to 20, but that was also acceptable).

 The new concepts such as lightening talks and several panel discussions paid off, the goal was reached in my opinion.
 In these three days, each participant was able to study further in the broad Java spectrum.
 The organizer also gave a 100-percent money back guarantee if expectations were not fulfilled – no questions asked.

 Not least because of that, every developer should circle the date for Java Symposium 2012 in red on his calendar right away.
 Even if you are from Europe like me: If you have some budget for education, you should think about visiting the Java Symposium.
 Because of low conference costs, cheap hotels and a weak US Dollar, this trip should be affordable and cost not much more than a European conference such as QCon or JAX.
 Add some days of vacation to this educational trip and have a great week in Las Vegas….

-Kai Wähner (Twitter: @KaiWaehner)it conference, J2EE, Java, Java Symposium, JEE, JEE 6, JEE6, Las Vegas, TheServerSide
+Kai Wähner (Twitter: @KaiWaehner)Tags: it conference, J2EE, Java, Java Symposium, JEE, JEE 6, JEE6, Las Vegas, TheServerSide